marcjimz/azure-dai-infra/synapse/README.md

 - Learn more about [Azure Resource Manager](../azure-resource-manager/management/overview.md)
 - [Create and deploy your first ARM template](../azure-resource-manager/templates/template-tutorial-create-first-template.md)

 Next, you can [create SQL pools](quickstart-create-sql-pool-studio.md) or [create Apache Spark pools](quickstart-create-apache-spark-pool-studio.md) to start analyzing and exploring your data.

+Finally, you can follow the complete [end to end demo](https://github.com/microsoft/AzureSynapseEndToEndDemo/tree/main).